 The grading and grade-point system used by all academic programs in the School of Dentistry is defined by the University.
 It is outlined in thesection of this catalog.
-The School of Dentistry faculty do not use the + and - grading option; grades rendered are A, B, C, etc.

 An instructor may give an incomplete grade (I) to a student who, because of illness or other valid reasons beyond the student's control, has been unable to complete the work in a course.
 A student who receives an incomplete, and who subsequently does not elect to withdraw from the course, must complete the required work by a date specified by the instructor.
 Failure to complete required work by this date is cause for the incomplete to be changed to an F (failure without credit).
 This is exclusive of those courses that are considered directed individual studies, internships, special topics, practicums, and research and thesis courses.